 We are excited to be your child’s team teachers this year!
 We look forward to working closely with you to ensure that your child’s first year of middle school is a success.
-You can reach us in a variety of ways.
+You can reach us in a variety of ways: notes brought in by the student, email, or phone.
 Please allow us 24 hours to respond.
-Feel free to reach us via email or phone.
-You may call the school main office at (757) 578-7030 You may also choose to communicate through the ClassTAG program or by writing a note in your child’s agenda.
-If using the agenda as a way of communication, please ensure that your child shows us their planner.
+You may call the school main office at (757) 578-7030.

 We look forward to a great year together.

 Mrs. Young, Ms. Kitchin, and Ms. de Cristoforo

 Team Innovators has enjoyed getting to know the students this year.
 We are extremely glad to have our students back in person.
 Middle school can be an adjustment and we would like to provide some suggestions for success.
 Please make sure that students have the necessary supplies for class.
 We are noticing that many students already need to replenish their supplies such as glue sticks, pencils, colored pencils, and loose leaf paper.
 Please check the student’s agendas each night.
 They should have homework written down for all subjects or have none written to indicate that no homework was assigned.
 When completing homework, we encourage students to use their interactive notebooks to assist them.
 Notes are modeled and completed in class and can be a great refresher after class.
 Reading and math homework are given nightly.
 Students should be reading at least 20 minutes per night.
 Civics and science homework is given throughout the week.
 Lastly, we strongly encourage students and parents to check grades in StudentVue/ ParentVue at least once a week.
 Be sure to look at the entire report to see what assignments may be missing.
 As always, we are here to make your child’s transition to middle school positive.
 Please reach out via email or by phone if you have any questions or concerns.